destroyedlolo/Marcel/Modules/README.md

 ### Variables substitution

-Substitution is done globally in configuration files.
+Global substitution is applied across all configuration files:

 * **%ClientID%** is replaced by the MQTT's ClientID.
-* **%Hostname%** is replaced by the hostname
+* **%Hostname%** is replaced by the hostname.

 ### Enabling modules